vgines73/avvb_project1/ReadMe.md

 If we were given more time to improve the app we would:
 1. Add a Pie Chart on the fight page that displays the total values of both fighters.
 2. Add a Recent Fights feed on the matchup page.
-3. At an About and Contact page.
+3. Add an About and Contact page.
+4. Add the character's image behind the card on the fight page.
-4. Refactor some of the Fight Script to be more concise and clean.
+5. Refactor some of the Fight Script to be more concise and clean.

 ## Setup Instruction